Garymunida

 Garymunida is a genus of squat lobsters in the family Munididae.
 It was erected in 2022 when the then paraphyletic Agononida was divided into three lineages: Agononida sensu stricto and two new genera, Garymunida and Hexamunida.
-The genus name honors Gary C. B. Poore, acknowledging his "significant contributions to the study of the Galatheoidea and other crustaceans".
+The genus name honors Gary Poore, acknowledging his "significant contributions to the study of the Galatheoidea and other crustaceans".

 Garymunida is primarily distributed in the Indian and Pacific Oceans, but two species (G. schroederi and G. longipes) occur in the western Atlantic Ocean.